GIScience/ors-map-client/README.md

 As you may notice, this project is an ongoing project and thus, there is a lot of room for improvement.
 Some are listed below (ordered by priority):

-- `Tests` (unit, e2e) - we need it, but we were not able to implement it yet.
- It is one of the priorities of our list.
 So, if you can contribute with it, please let us know.
 - `Rendering performance` - we are continuously looking for performance improvement.
  If you think you can suggest a better way to deal with the rendering phase in a way that it improves the speed, please tell us.
  We are relying on [Vue2leaflet](https://github.com/vue-leaflet/Vue2Leaflet) for this.
 - `Accessibility` of the app for people with special needs
 - `User test` to check that the app works in multiple browsers, resolutions and devices (versions of Mac, Windows, Linux, Android and Iphone) and their multiple possible browsers